richafnu/Viva/Viva/feature-access-management.md

 ## Features available to manage
 > [!NOTE]

 > - Some features may not support user/group policies.
 In addition, policies for one app can have an impact on the entire tenant or users in your tenant.
-For more information, refer to the feature documentation by using the link in the table.
+For more information, see the feature documentation by using the link in the table.
 > - Only some features have the controls available for admins to provide users with the option to opt out.

 You can use feature access management to manage access to the following features:

 > [!NOTE]

 > - Some features may not support user/group policies.
 In addition, policies for one app can have an impact on the entire tenant or users in your tenant.
 For more information, see the feature documentation by using the link in the table.
 > - Only some features have the controls available for admins to provide users with the option to opt out.